capworkshop/capworkshop.github.io/index.md

 We encourage position papers, work-in-progress submissions, and traditional workshop papers.
 We welcome papers from both the Programming Languages and Machine Learning communities, and we especially encourage crossover work.
 Content of traditional workshop papers should be largely original.
-All submissions should be anonymized, limited to 4 pages in length (with unlimited pages for references), and can be typeset the style of any major Machine Learning or Programming Languages conference (e.g. PLDI, POPL, NeurIPS, ICLR, ICML).
+All submissions should be anonymized, limited to **4 pages** in length (with unlimited pages for references), and can be typeset the style of any major Machine Learning or Programming Languages conference (e.g. PLDI, POPL, NeurIPS, ICLR, ICML).
-Submissions and reviewing will be done through OpenReview: [LINK](https://openreview.net/group?id=NeurIPS.cc/2020/Workshop/CAP)
+Submissions and reviewing will be done through OpenReview: **[Submission link for OpenReview](https://openreview.net/group?id=NeurIPS.cc/2020/Workshop/CAP)**

 We intend for each submission to receive 2 reviews, but we can't (at present) guarantee this.
 There will be no formal workshop proceedings, and so submission to this workshop does not preclude submission to any other venue,